-- 1. Select a Target Number for today.
-Students can write the number on their Bull's Eye page. - a.
-All target numbers are fair to use with students in grades 1 through 8, but "Kinders" should use numbers 20 and under.
+- 1. Select the Target Number for today.
+Students can write the number on their Bull's Eye. - a.
+All target numbers are fair to use with students in grades 1 through 8.
 All ages can start with the numbers 12 and 15.
-After these, you will need to give students in grades 1 to 8 the higher numbers, and use numbers under 20 for any "Kinders" in the group. - 2.
+After these, you will need to give students in grades 1 to 8 the higher numbers, and use numbers 20 and under for any Kindergarten (rising First Grade) students in the group. - 2.
 The task is to represent the target number in different ways in one minute.
 Do a couple samples with students before starting the timer. - 3.
 Set the timer for one minute. - 4.
-Educators play along, and write examples to share related to the students' required math fluencies: - At the end of the minute, students give ONE example at a time, going around the group a couple of times until all DIFFERENT responses are used.
+Educators play along, and write examples to share related to the students' required math fluencies: - 5.
+At the end of the minute, students give ONE example at a time, going around the group a couple of times until all DIFFERENT responses are used.
 Students need to give different ways to represent the number.
 Writing, "7 + 3" is different from writing, "3 + 7".
 Drawing 7 circles and 3 circles is different from writing, "7 + 3."